 Mnemonics are devices that help us remember information.
 We remember best when events have an intense emotional response.
 Nursing mnemonics help stimulate some emotion through a picture, acronym, rhyme, or other devices.
 Nurses have come up with a few mnemonic devices that may help you remember many complicated processes when planning, practicing patient advocacy, and nursing care.
-Below are some nursing mnemonics and tips about Maternal and Child Health Nursing (includes obstetric and gynecological disorders, and maternity nursing) that can help you understand the core concepts more easily!
+Below are some nursing mnemonics and tips about Maternal and Child Health Nursing (including obstetric and gynecological disorders, and maternity nursing) that can help you understand the core concepts more easily!

-Maternal and child (or newborn) health nursing encompass a wide scope of practice.
+Maternal and child (or newborn) health nursing encompasses a wide scope of practice.
 It is not only associated with childbearing but throughout time, it has evolved in caring for the woman before, during, and after her pregnancy including the care of her newborn.
-With their knowledge, nursing skills, and passion, nurses help meet the care needs of their clients throughout the lifespan, whether the patient is pregnant, a fetus, or a partner, or a woman with health-related problems.
+With their knowledge, nursing skills, and passion, nurses help meet the care needs of their clients throughout their lifespan, whether the patient is pregnant, a fetus, a partner, or a woman with health-related problems.
 The overall goal of maternal and newborn nursing is to promote and maintain optimal health of the woman and her family and in studying this weave of concepts in nursing, student nurses may find themselves lost in the vastness of maternal and child health nursing.

 1. VEAL CHOP nursing fetal accelerations and decelerations